ITR Filing Deadline Missed?

 Q- How can I post my queries regarding Sovereign Gold Bond to RBI?

-Reserve Bank of India has given a dedicated e-mail id i.e. sgb.rbi.org.in for the public to ask their queries.
-You can mail your query to the given mail id relating to issues on Sovereign Gold Bonds.
+Reserve Bank of India has given a dedicated e-mail ID, i.e. sgb.rbi.org.in, for the public to ask their queries.
+You can mail your query to the given mail ID relating to issues on Sovereign Gold Bonds.

 Q- 10 Are there any risks in investing in SGBs?

 Normally, there are no chances of incurring loss while investing in SGB.
 But, there might be a scenario when the prices of gold fall over the time period.
-Even in this situation a person will not lose in terms of units of gold.
-The unit of gold purchased at the time of investment will remain same.
+Even in this situation, a person will not lose in terms of units of gold.
+The unit of gold purchased at the time of investment will remain the same.

 Q- Can I encash the bond anytime I want?
 Is premature redemption allowed?